neelu065/M-Tech_project_code/README.md

 > - **python Project_code_fNRAND1/run_optimizer.py**
 >
->> This will fire 20 jobs into cluster(compute node) and DE generation are involved in this.
+>> This will fire 20 jobs into clusters (compute node), and DE generation is involved in this.
->> Since there is communication error with license file(-17), above command cannot be submitted.
+>> Since there is a communication error with the license file(-17), the above command cannot be submitted.
->> However, except meshing, all work is carried out in compute node.
+>> However, except meshing, all work is carried out in a compute node.

 > - **sbatch Project_code_fNRAND1/compute_wait.sh**
 >